 There are 24 million online stores operating today.
 Imagine the competition in the saturated online marketplace with numerous businesses offering more or less the same products.
 The only differentiating factor is the experience each online store provides.
 If you want to stand out amongst the competition and take your online store a touch above the rest, you will have to focus on providing unforgettably great customer experiences.
 One way to do this is to include configurable, life-like 3D product models on your eCommerce website.

 The most wisely used 3D technologies used in the market today includes – 3D modelling, 3D rendering, Computed generated imagery (CGI), 3D animation and 360 degree viewer, and Augmented reality.

 Benefits of 3D for eCommerce Industry

-Emerging technologies are empowering and enabling the eCommerce industry to widen its horizons and thrive recklessly.
+The eCommerce industry is leveraging the latest technologies to broaden its scope and match or even better in-store shopping experiences.
 Let’s look at the major benefits that 3D brings to the eCommerce industry:

 Better Customer Experience

 Customers are more empowered than ever in this day and age.
 If a customer expects something, it becomes the gospel for businesses and they must implement it to succeed in the market.
 Customers today want accurate, high-quality product representations to support their buying decisions on e-commerce websites.
 With 3D product modeling, you can provide highly customizable product viewing experiences.
 Customers can view products from multiple angles, zoom in to see more details, and virtually place them in their environment to make positive purchase decisions.